 Human sexuality is at the heart of many 21st century debates on human rights and social institutions.
-The 20th Century witnessed the gender awareness of global issues. championed by feminist scholarship, but the philosophical underpinnings of the issues of gender and sexualities needs clearer interrogation and exploration from historical and civilizational perspectives by philosophy.
-The debates raised within these contexts often inform the reformation of manv local and international laws.
+The 20th Century witnessed the global awareness of gender issues, championed by feminist scholarship, but the philosophical underpinnings of the issues of gender and sexualities needs clearer interrogation and exploration from historical and civilizational perspectives by philosophy.
+The debates raised within these contexts often inform the reformation of many local and international laws.
 Conversely, the pertinence of a course that provides a philosophical exploration of the fundamentally at work amidst sexual practices examined historically, especially during ancient civilizations could broaden insightful discussions on the philosophy of human sexuality in human rights negotiations of the 21st century.

-CARIBBEAN SCHOOL OF MEDIA AND COMMUNICATION (CARIMAC)
+CARIBBEAN SCHOOL OF MEDIA & COMMUNICATION [CARIMAC]